Formatting Column-Based Files

 The ZIP Code field can include either standard 5-digit values or 9-digit ZIP+4 values.
 Do not include hyphens when sending 9-digit ZIP codes.

-The bolded headers listed below are required, with the exact heading, for every file of PII identifiers you upload to LiveRamp.
+The bolded headers listed below are required, with the exact heading, for every file of PII identifiers you upload to LiveRamp for data from EMEA countries.
 Additional headers are shown with their recommended header labels.

 Note

-For complete information on formatting EU data files, see Creating EU Data Files.
+For complete information on formatting EU data files, see Creating Data Files for EMEA Countries.

 If you do not have data for a particular required column, leave those column entries blank.